chris-mosley/AmazonBrandFilter/README.md

 I didn't expect this to make it outside my home country of the USA but I'm thrilled that others are interested!
 To that ends I'm hoping to accomadate as many as possible.
 Unfortunately I'm monolingual and the best I could do would be to use internet translation to give crappy translations for an unknown number of languages.

 So if you would like to see your language represented.
-Please translate all of the terms found in this document:
+Please help translate all of the terms found in messages.json for your locale [here](src/assets/_locales).

 ### Roadmap